CartoDB/carto.js/doc/core_api.md

 # Core API Functionality

-In case you are not using Leaflet, or you want to implement your own layer object, CartoDB provides a way to get the tiles url for a layer definition.
+In case you are not using Leaflet, or you want to implement your own layer object, CARTO provides a way to get the tiles url for a layer definition.

 If you want to use this functionality, you only need to load cartodb.core.js from our cdn.
 No CSS is needed: